projectcalico/calico/v2.3/reference/felix/configuration.md

 environment the use of environment variables or etcd is often more convenient.

-### etcd configuration
+### Datastore

-> **NOTE**
->
-> etcd configuration cannot be used to set either EtcdAddr or
->
-> :   FelixHostname, both of which are required before the etcd
->     configuration can be read.
->

-when using the etcd datastore driver, etcd configuration is read from etcd from two places.

-1. For a host of FelixHostname value `HOSTNAME` and a parameter named `NAME`, it is read from `/calico/v1/host/HOSTNAME/config/NAME`.
-2. For a parameter named `NAME`, it is read from `/calico/v1/config/NAME`.

-Note that the names are case sensitive.
+Felix also reads configuration parameters from the datastore.
+It supports a global setting and a per-host override.
+Datastore-based configuration can be set using the `--raw=felix` option of the calicoctl tool.
+For example, to set a per-host override for "myhost" to move the log file to /tmp/felix.log:

+    ./calicoctl config set --raw=felix --node=myhost LogFilePath /tmp/felix.log

+(For a global setting, omit the `--node=` option.)

+For more information, see the [calicoctl config documentation](../calicoctl/commands/config).